nadinezab/making-movies/README.md

 - Characteristics differ for an online distribution model.
 - Around 70 movies released per annum (based on 2018 and 2019).
 - Runtime of around 99 minutes.
-- Comedy and drama dominate.
+- Comedy and drama are most popular.

 **Movies based on video games**
 - Between 1 and 3 such movies released each year.
-- Average worldwide gross of $135 million.
-- Average budget of $50 million.
+- Average worldwide gross of $135 million and average budget of $50 million.
-- Action and Aventure dominate.
+- Action and Aventure are most popular.
 - Company's existing franchises to leverage: Halo, Forza and Minecraft.

 ## Actionable Insights